metal-crow/Sentry-Gun-Computer-Vision/README.md

 ToDo (in order)
 ==========================
-1. Build the full hardware
+1. Add object permanence, memory for objects
-2. Add object permanence, memory for objects
+2. Handle turret not shooting at its own bullet
-3. Handle turret not shooting at its own bullet
+3. Make it faster per frame (currently 1 order of magnitude too slow for 60fops)
-4. Make it faster per frame (currently 1 order of magnitude too slow for 60fops)
+4. Work on improving person detection algorithms
-5. Work on improving person detection algorithms
+5. Fix nerf gun being not in exact center on hardware
 6. Add controls and gui for the user

 Design